Mel-A-M/adb-converged-db/soda/soda.md

   ![Query soda dguide clob](./images/db-soda-07.png)

-  Go here to find out more about ([JSON_DATAGUIDE](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/JSON_DATAGUIDE.html#GUID-4CF32887-0F46-4925-8381-AE2B74343933))
+  Go here to find out more about ([JSON_DATAGUIDE](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/JSON_DATAGUIDE.html#GUID-4CF32887-0F46-4925-8381-AE2B74343933)).

-  In addition to using JSON\_DATAGUIDE to map the JSON document contents to columns, the operation also created a view called *auto_view* so you can access the data more seamlessly moving forward.
+  In addition to using JSON\_DATAGUIDE to map the JSON document contents to columns, the operation also created a view called `auto_view` so you can access the data more seamlessly moving forward.

 13. The view can be described just like any other Oracle view: